chaowei312/5800_FinalProject/report.md

 2. Controlled parameter budget: The recurrent model reduces parameters by approximately 58% while maintaining comparable representational depth.
 3. Consistent scaling principles: Both models use a 4× FFN expansion ratio and standard head dimensionality.

 This controlled setup isolates the architectural contribution of recurrence, allowing us to analyze performance differences independent of model capacity.
+While effective depth is matched numerically, we acknowledge that recurrent unrolling differs from independently parameterized layers in optimization dynamics; our goal is to control representational depth rather than enforce identical training trajectories.